rchamber1/COGS_121_Project/final/final.md

 #### account.html
 This houses the source code for the page where users create an account.
 It allows them to enter a username, and a password (twice, which it verifies are matching).
 This username and password create an account which is stored in the database of users.
 #### brainmodel.html
+This is home to the brain browser API we've included, which provides a 3D, interactable model of the brain for users to play around with and explore.
 #### conditions.html

 #### index.html